 More companies are actively hiring additional contingent and contract staff to quickly start a new project or meet project deadlines as COVID 19 restrictions have caused many projects to be delayed over the past year.
 At the same time, more jobseekers are considering contract work to reap the benefits that non-permanent employment can offer.

-Another noticeable trend is that many of the contract staff arrangement are also being done via an outsourced contract staff arrangement with third party contractors or employment agencies.
+Another noticeable trend is that many of the contract staffing arrangement are also being done via an outsourced contract staffing service arrangement with third party contractors or employment agencies.
 These agencies are also known as professional employer organization (PEO) and the candidates are placed with these agencies as Employer on Record (EOR).

 Job seekers should view contract staffing work as positively due to the following:

 Skills Building: Temporary/contract staff assignments allow professionals to expand, refine and develop their expertise, and expose them to new work challenges.
-Contract work provide opportunities to build new skills and experience.
+Contract work even though hired through agencies acting as professional employer organization provide opportunities to build new skills and experience.
 A varied and flexible skill set enhances employability in the eye of future employers or when an opportunity to be converted to permanent role arises.

 Work-life Balance: By choosing to work as a contractor, candidates can handpick and choose assignments that suit their schedule, enabling them more control and flexibility over their working life.
 By not being part of the “permanent” team, there is less politicking allowing the contractor to focus on delivering quality work without disruption and on time.